thinksalot/book-notes/awaken_the_giant_within.md

 ### Rules: if you're not happy, here's why
 - Rules determine what has to happen for us to feel good.
-  - Story of people gathered for an eclipse.
-Account of how not being able to see the eclipse cause one man to get so upset that he broke his camera while experience joy for being part of the spectacle.
+  - Story of people coming together for an eclipse.
+Account of how not being able to see the eclipse caused one man to get so upset that he broke his camera while experience joy for being part of the spectacle.
 - The truth is that nothing has to happen in order for you to feel good.
 If you make a million dollars, the million dollars doesnt give you any pleasure.
 Its your rule that says, "when i hit this mark, then i'll give myself permission to feel good"
 - As long as we structure our lives in a way where our happiness is dependent upon something we cannot control, then we will experience pain.
 - We can feel good about a situation if we decide to enjoy a situation no matter what.
-- We can make happiness a priority but if our condition for happiness is that everything must go according to plan then we are not goint to experience happiness on a consistent basis.
+- We can make happiness a priority but if our condition for happiness is that everything must go according to plan then we are not going to experience happiness on a consistent basis.
 Life is a variable event so our rules must be organized in ways that allow us to adapt, grow, and enjoy.
 - Our beliefs about what is good and what is bad, what we should do and what we must do.
 These precise standards and criteria are what we call rules.
-- Story of Gregory Bateman's conversation with his daughter, how she wanted things to be organized perfectly else its would be 'muddled'.
+- Story of Gregory Bateman's conversation with his daughter, how she wanted things to be organized perfectly else it would be 'muddled'.
   - Its not that things get muddled so easily, its that we have more ways for things to get muddled.
 We have only one way for things to be perfect.
 - Most of us have created numerous ways to feel bad, and only a few ways to truly feel good.
 - Conversation with a man whose reason for thinking he was successful was "All i have to do is get up, look down and a see that I am above ground!"where as the indicators of success for a CEO was $2 million in bonuses on top of $1.5 annual salary.